Kron reduction

 In power engineering, Kron reduction is a method used to reduce or eliminate the desired node without need of repeating the steps like in Gaussian elimination.

-It is named after American electrical engineer Gabriel Kron.
+It is named after Hungarian American electrical engineer Gabriel Kron.

 Description

 Kron reduction is a useful tool to eliminate unused nodes in a Y-parameter matrix.
 For example, three linear elements linked in series with a port at each end may be easily modeled as a 4X4 nodal admittance matrix of Y-parameters, but only the two port nodes normally need to be considered for modeling and simulation.
 Kron reduction may be used to eliminate the internal nodes, and thereby reducing the 4th order Y-parameter matrix to a 2nd order Y-parameter matrix.
 The 2nd order Y-parameter matrix is then more easily converted to a Z-parameter matrix or S-parameter matrix when needed.